 There are millions of websites on the internet.
 Here, you’ll find everything from CNN.com to YouTube cooking channels.
 But you might not realize what you’re seeing online is only a fraction of what’s really out there.
-Vast networks called the Deep and Dark Web are what’s hiding beneath the surface.
+Vast networks called the “deep web” and “dark web” hide beneath the surface.

-You’ve probably heard about the Dark Web before, but there’s a good chance the term “Deep Web” is less familiar to you.
-It’s not as widely discussed as the Dark Web, even though it’s much larger.
-And, the Dark Web sometimes gives the Deep Web a bad name because the two are often mistaken for one another.
-Click here to see five common myths about the Dark Web.
+You’ve probably heard about the dark web before, but there’s a good chance the term “deep web” is less familiar.
+It’s not as widely discussed as the dark web, even though it’s much larger.
+And the dark web sometimes gives the deep web a bad name, because the two are often mistaken for one another.
+Click here to see five common myths about the dark web.

 What regular search engines are missing

-Nine times out of 10, a regular Google search will suffice and bring back the results you’re looking for.
-However, search engines such as Google, Yahoo and Bing only have access to information that has been indexed.
+Nine times out of 10, a regular Google search will suffice and bring up your desired results; even still, search engines such as Google, Yahoo and Bing only have access to information that has been indexed.
 This means any site that’s marked as private can pretty much go undetected.

 Just think of all the information that’s being shared right under our noses.
 If you’d like to do a deeper search, these web browsers are what you need.

 Easing away from Google is no easy task.
-We’ve all become so familiar with how the search engine works, and how it will display our results.
-So, one of the best places to start is a site called Deeperweb.com.
-This search engine is powered by Google, so it organizes your results similarly to what you’re used to.
+We’ve all become so familiar with how the search engine works and how it’ll display our results.
+So, one of the best places to start is a site called DeeperWeb.com.
+This search engine is powered by Google, so it organizes your results similar to what you’re used to.

 DuckDuckGo is a solid Google replacement, and it doesn’t track or target your IP address or search history.
-So, you don’t have to worry about targeted ads or being trapped in a search filter bubble, which actually means you get more results.
+Because you don’t have to worry about targeted ads or being trapped in a search filter bubble, this means you get more results.
 You can also make DuckDuckGo an extension of your browser and activate more privacy settings to keep your search history as protected as possible.

+The Google-type site Yippy goes beyond producing search results and blocks adult content, including pornography and gambling sites.
 Plus, the site protects your privacy.
 It will not collect personally identifiable information about you, like your name, telephone number, address or email address.
 That is, as long as you’re in the United States.
-“Yippy will not track a U.S. citizen for any reason” unless required by court order, subpoena or required by law.
-If you’re not in the U.S., Yippy said you’re subject to tracking so that it can comply with government required protocols.
+“Yippy will not track a U.S. citizen for any reason” unless required by court order, subpoena or law.
+If you’re not in the U.S., Yippy said you’re subject to tracking so that it can comply with government-required protocols.

 Specialty search engines

-When you’re hunting for information, sometimes you know exactly what you’re looking for, and sometimes you don’t.
-The sites above will help you search through a broad scope of information out there.
-However, when you need to narrow it down, these are amazing specialty databases you should check out.
+When you’re hunting for information, sometimes you know exactly what you’re looking for and sometimes you don’t.
+The sites above will help you search a broad scope of information; however, when you need to narrow it down, these are amazing specialty databases you should check out.

-- Archive.org: Non-profit library of millions of free books, movies, software, music and more.
+- Archive.org: Nonprofit library with millions of free books, movies, software, music and more

 - Library of Congress: Sift through historical archives from the Civil War, Great Depression, World War I, World War II and other monumental events that shaped our country.

-- Osti.gov: Wondering what the government has been up to with all of its research?
+- Osti.gov: Wondering what the government has been up to with its research?
 This helpful search engine puts that information right at your fingertips.

-- Pipl.com: Want to know what’s out there on the internet associated with your name, or a loved one?
-This site will search the Deep Web for that information.
+- Pipl.com: Want to know what’s out there on the internet associated with your name — or the name of a loved one?
+This site will search the deep web for that.

 A word of warning

-One of the biggest advantages to common search engines such as Google, Yahoo and Bing, is that they provide a certain level of protection.
-In the same way, it’s less likely for a robbery to take place in broad daylight, it’s also less likely for someone to post illegal things out in the open.
+One of the biggest advantages to using common search engines, such as Google, Yahoo and Bing, is that these provide a certain level of protection.
+In the same way it’s less likely for a robbery to take place in broad daylight, it’s also less likely for someone to post illegal things out in the open.